-This Easy Maple Glazed Salmon recipe is the perfect main dish for salmon lovers!
+This easy Maple Glazed Salmon recipe is the perfect restaurant quality main dish that’s easy enough for a weeknight meal.
 Juicy salmon fillets caramelized in an easy maple glaze, on the table in under 20 minutes!

 With just a few simple tips and tricks you can make this easy maple glazed salmon to absolute perfection!